Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 - Blurred movement photography

-Implied movement photography
+Implied movement in photos

 Also known as freeze motion photography.